5 QBs from 1st-round of 2018 NFL draft: Wrapping up year four

 Josh Allen

-Allen was the best, and most consistent, of the five first-round quarterbacks this season.
-He played close to an MVP-level again in 2021.
-Allen's numbers were slightly down in some areas from his spectacular year three but he was forced to carry the Bills in other ways.
+Allen was the best, and most consistent, of the five first-round quarterbacks in 2021-22.
+He played close to an MVP-level again and Allen's numbers were slightly down in some areas from his spectacular year three but he was forced to carry the Bills in other ways.

 Regular season passing stats were indeed down but not by much.
 Allen passed for 4407 yards, 137 less than the year before.
 Touchdown passes were nearly on par (36 in '21, 37 in '20) and Allen had six 300-yard games this season.